 Hot drinks and food are available for teachers in the café.
+In the event the café is closed, the Pavilion Café located in Greenwich Park directly across from the Astronomy Centre, offers a selection of food and drinks.
 However, please note that you are legally bound to ensure that the requisite number of teachers remain with your groups.
 Older students are welcome to make purchases from the café if they so desire.

-Digital session Information
+Digital Outreach Session Information